 What to do if you feel too anxious to work

-If you feel too anxious to work at the minute, that is completely understandable and you’re not alone.
+If you feel too anxious to work at the minute or are anxious about going back to work, that is completely understandable and you’re not alone.
 The symptoms of anxiety can make the working day difficult to navigate.
 And we recognise that for some people, their anxiety can feel so overwhelming at times that the idea of going to work just seems impossible.

 When anxiety reaches this level, it is so important to reach out for help.
 With the right support, you can start to better manage your symptoms so that they have less of an impact on how you live your life.

 If coronavirus is causing you to feel too anxious to work, you may also want to read our latest blogs on managing anxiety and panic attacks during the COVID-19 pandemic and dealing with anxiety about returning to work after coronavirus lockdown.

 Steps you can take if you feel too anxious to work